The Ladykillers (1955 film): Box office

 According to the National Film Finance Corporation, the film made a comfortable profit.
+It was the last financially successful Ealing film made under its association with Rank.

 Critical response

 The film received critical acclaim from critics.
 On review aggregator Rotten Tomatoes, the film holds a rare approval rating of 100% based on 31 reviews, with an average score of 8.7/10.
 The website's consensus reads, "The Ladykillers is a macabre slow-burn with quirky performances of even quirkier characters."
 On Metacritic, the film received a score of 91 based on 7 reviews, indicating "universal acclaim".

 The British Film Institute ranked The Ladykillers the 13th greatest British film of all time.
 In 2017 a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw it ranked the 29th best British film ever.

 Reputation

 In 2000, readers of Total Film magazine voted The Ladykillers the 36th greatest comedy film of all time, and The Guardian labelled it the 5th greatest comedy of all time in 2010.